mikiera/Life/src/README.txt

 -:¦:--:¦:--:¦:--:¦:--:¦:--:¦:--:¦:--:¦:--:¦:--:¦:--:¦:--:¦:-

-Enjoy the life of a CS Major and maybe one day, you code change the world!!
+Enjoy the life of a CS Major and maybe one day, your code change the world!!